Groups & Events

 To help us to hold our explorations in skillful ways, each group meeting will begin with a period of guided meditation, and all participants will be asked to commit to devoting at least 30 minutes to daily meditation practice over the six-weeks that the group meets.
 We will especially look to the Buddha’s teachings on cultivating a heart of good will and compassion, establishing mindfulness of the body, and developing ethical trainings to support our efforts.

-This group will meet for six weeks on Tuesday evenings from 7 to 8:30 p.m. beginning on March 19th 2019.
+This group is structured to meet for six weekly 90-minute sessions.
+A specific meeting time will be set based on the availability of those who express an interest.
 The meeting place will be the Dharma Friends Community Meditation Hall located near the NC School of Science and Math in Durham.

 The group will be led by Callie Justice.
 Like all Dharma Friends Community groups this group is offered free of charge as a practice of dana.
 Participants who wish to offer donations to Callie will have the opportunity to do that.